 DR. KAREN LOVE, PH.D.

 The purpose of #FridayNightChats (#FNC or FNC) is to thread Organizational Leadership throughout a full spectrum of industries.
-Thank you to both Judson University and the Love Family Christian Foundation for providing me with both inspiration and context for affecting change.
+Thank you to both e Love Family Christian Foundation and Judson University for providing me with both inspiration and context for affecting change.

 Through the #FNC platform, leaders from diverse sectors share their leadership development expertise, team dynamics, organizational culture, strategy, data mining, cultural competency, entrepreneurialism with the diversity of thought, dynamism, and change.
 Our Spring/Summer 2020 topics for discussion were Leading Intelligent Teams.
 Leadership and the Law.
 HR Management.
 Toxic leadership.
 Leading Global Teams.
 Women in Supply Chain Management.
 Innovation.
 Ethics.
 Leading the Generation Z cohort.
 Union Leadership.
 Eight Strategies to a successful business.
 Emotional Intelligence and Wellness Strategies.
 Healthcare in America.
 Technology Intelligence.
 Organizational Leadership - Discovering your uniqueness by embracing your weakness.
 The spring faculty consisted of both domestic and international graduates from the University of Washington State, University of Illinois, University of Miami Law School, DePaul University, Lake Forest Graduate School of Management, Northwestern University, MIT, University of Wisconsin, IIT, Vanderbilt, University of Chicago, Harvard University, Duke University, University of Phoenix, Hampton University, the University of Central Michigan and Judson University.
 FNC's composition of faculty includes Lawyers, MBAs, Ph.D.'s.
 Supply Chain Management, Nursing Informatics, and Project Managers.